ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **What authentication mechanisms are supported for ClickPipes for Kafka?**

-  For Apache Kafka protocol data sourced, ClickPipes supports [SASL/PLAIN](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_plain.html) authentication with TLS encryption.
-For Amazon MSK ClickPipes, Redpanda, and Upstash supports [SASL/SCRAM-SHA-512](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) authentication.
+  For Apache Kafka protocol data sources, ClickPipes supports [SASL/PLAIN](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_plain.html) authentication with TLS encryption, as well as `SASL/SCRAM-SHA-256` and `SASL/SCRAM-SHA-512`.
+Depending on the streaming source (Redpanda, MSK, etc) will enable all or a subset of these auth mechanisms based on compatibility.
+If you auth needs differ please (give us feedback)[https://clickhouse.com/company/contact?loc=clickpipes].

 - **Do you support schema registries for managed Kafka Providers?**